Pokémon Gold and Silver

-This tileset is used by Pokémon Centers.
-It contains blocks which mimic elements of the original Generation I styled Pokémon Center – interestingly, even though most areas in Kanto use tilesets directly ported from Pocket Monsters Red and Green, this tileset has been drawn almost completely from scratch barring the floor tiles, and even those have been rearranged to tile more smoothly.
-In the Space World '97 demo, these blocks were used as part of a unique interior for the Time Capsule, based on the original Pokémon Center design – as the final game's Time Capsule uses the Trade Center interior, the blocks intended for this layout remain unused.
+This tileset is used by Pokémon Centers, and it contains blocks which mimic elements of the original Pokémon Center from Generation I. Interestingly, even though most areas in Kanto use tilesets directly ported from Red and Green, this tileset has been drawn almost completely from scratch barring the floor tiles, and even those have been rearranged to tile more smoothly.
+In the Spaceworld '97 demo, these blocks were used as part of a unique interior for the Time Capsule, based on the original Pokémon Center design; as the final game's Time Capsule uses the Trade Center interior, the blocks intended for this layout remain unused.

 The tileset also contains an unused block whose tile has the wrong palette associated with it.
 As a result, it's red instead of blue.

 Tilesets $17 & $1A

-Tileset $1C is used by Ilex Forest.
-It contains two sets of tiles for the signpost, one duplicate and one unused.
-This was probably a last-minute change, included so as to allow the developers to reverse back at any moment.
+Tileset $1C is used by Ilex Forest, and it contains two sets of tiles for the signpost, one duplicate and one unused.
+This is a remnant from the Spaceworld '99 demo, where $1C didn't exist yet and Ilex Forest instead used tileset $00.
+Seing how the sign unused in $1C is also found in $00, it's possible the standard sign was used as a placeholder while the custom one found in $1C while still being made.
+It's also possible it was included so as to allow the developers to reverse back at any moment.